oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

 ### Required Artifacts

-- A pre-provisioned instance of an Autonomous database and a Developer Client image.
+- A pre-provisioned instance of an Autonomous Database and a Developer Client image.

 ## Task 1: Connect to Compute VM Instance